LaMPilot: An Open Benchmark Dataset for Autonomous Driving with Language Model Programs: Benchmark

-\paragraph{Task Completion Criteria} A task is considered complete when the ego vehicle successfully translates from the initial state $\vb$ to a goal state $\vg \in \MCG$.
-Specifically, it needs to fulfill specific conditions.
-For example, a lane change task is completed when the vehicle is in the target lane, and its heading aligns with the lane's direction within a defined threshold.
-The full list of criteria is outlined in the Appendix.
+\paragraph{Task Completion Criteria} A task is considered successfully completed when the agent achieves the objectives specified in the instruction while maintaining safety (i.e., avoiding collisions) and efficiency (i.e., finishing within the allotted time).
+For example, a lane change task is completed when the vehicle is in the target lane with its heading aligned with the lane's direction within a specified threshold.

-\paragraph{Overall Scoring} The final score is an aggregate of all individual metrics:
+\paragraph{Overall Scoring} The final score aggregates all individual metrics, weighted according to their importance:

-The contribution of each metric to the overall score is determined by its respective weight $W$.